Functions #

 goDef #

-Returns the Go definition code for the given type, also adding it to the current file’s definitions list.
+Returns the Go definition code for the given type, and additionally pins it to the current package (if it’s pinnable).
+More about pinning.

 Examples: